mayadata-io/CITF/README.md

 ## Instantiation

-Developer has to instantiate CITF using `NewCITF(configFilePath)` which will initialize it with all the required configurations.
+Developer has to instantiate CITF using `citf.NewCITF` function, which will initialize it with all the configurations specified by `citfoptions.CreateOptions` passed to it.

+> You should not pass `K8sInclude` in `citfoptions.CreateOptions` if your environment is not yet set. otherwise it will through error.

+> If you want all options except `K8sInclude` in `CreateOptions` to set to `true`; you may use `citfoptions.CreateOptionsIncludeAllButK8s` function.

+> If you want all options in `CreateOptions` to set to `true`  you may use `citfoptions.CreateOptionsIncludeAll` function.

 CITF struct has four fields:-
 - Environment - To Setup or TearDown the platform such as minikube, GKE, AWS etc.